DARYA - owner, designer + maker

 Truthfully, I didn't ever think I would be making jewelry as my living.
 I have never been a very creative or crafty person since my focus in life was always working with people and counselling.
 I have discovered; however, that jewelry making is very therapeutic and I actually really enjoy it.

 I spent my childhood living on a homestead where our family was quite self sufficient.
-There is something about that simple life that I still want to hold onto and recreate for my family.
-The balance of working from the home studio, managing our modern "homestead" and working with my hands really does recreate it in a lot of ways.
+There is something about that simple life that I want to recreate for my own family.
+The balance of working from the home studio, managing our own "modern" homestead and working with my hands brings it about. - JORDAN

 I have thought about venturing back into some form of counselling but working with my wife, at our home brings a very good balance.